TomSpencerLondon/concurrency-basics/markdown.md

 class: center, middle

-# Exploring Concurrency in a Simple Voting Service
+# Debugging Concurrency

 ???
 Debugging concurrency in simple applications can help us understand this topic before we meet these issues in production.
 ---
 class: middle

-# The Scenario
+# Simple Voting Service

 ???
 We introduce a simple voting scenario: we have proposals, and we increment a vote count each time someone votes.